 Fr.
 Edward Looney

 Fr.
-Edward Looney was ordained a priest for the Diocese of Green Bay June 6, 2015, and currently serves as Administrator of St. Francis and St. Mary Parish, Brussels and St. Peter/St. Hubert Parish, Lincoln/Rosiere.
+Edward Looney was ordained a priest for the Diocese of Green Bay June 6, 2015, and currently serves as Pastor of St. Francis and St. Mary Parish, Brussels and St. Peter/St. Hubert Parish, Lincoln/Rosiere.

 At a young age, Fr.
 Looney fostered a devotion to the Blessed Virgin Mary, which has remained with him to this day.
 As a young boy, he joined the parish community for the Rosary after daily Mass.
 While growing up, he regularly watched The Song of Bernadette and became mesmerized by the story of Our Lady of Lourdes.